Plug-in hybrid: Powertrains

 PHEVs are based on the same three basic powertrain architectures of conventional hybrids; a series hybrid is propelled by electric motors only, a parallel hybrid is propelled both by its internal combustion engine and by electric motors operating concurrently, and a series-parallel hybrid operates in either mode.
-While a plain hybrid vehicle charges its battery from its engine only, a plug-in hybrid can obtain a significant amount of the energy required to recharge its battery from external sources.
+While a plain hybrid vehicle charges its battery solely from its engine, a plug-in hybrid can obtain a significant portion of the energy required to recharge its battery from external sources.

 Dual plug-in hybrids

 These contain two different energy recovery systems.

 The Mercedes-AMG ONE is a plug-in dual hybrid.

 The Mercedes-Benz C-Class (W206) and the Mercedes C254/X254 also have an electrically assisted turbocharger/MGU-H.

 Fuel cell plug-in hybrid

-The Honda CR-V e:FCEV is a plug-in hybrid that pairs a battery, an electric motor, hydrogen tank and a fuel cell.
+The Honda CR-V e:FCEV is a plug-in hybrid that pairs a battery, an electric motor, a hydrogen tank, and a fuel cell.

 The Honda CR-V e:FCEV is a plug-in hybrid electric, fuel cell vehicle.
-It is equipped with a front-mounted electric motor, two high-pressure hydrogen tanks with a total capacity of 4.3 kg, a 17.7 kWh battery with plug-in charging capability with no internal combustion engine.
+It is equipped with a front-mounted electric motor, two high-pressure hydrogen tanks with a total capacity of 4.3 kg, a 17.7 kWh battery with plug-in charging capability, and no internal combustion engine.